• Skip to primary navigation

 Steps for making cheesy barbeque pasta salad.

-Chop the tomatoes and onions and sauce them in a little sunflower oil until the onions are soft and translucent (images 1 and 2).
+Chop the tomatoes and onions and saute them in a little sunflower oil until the onions are soft and translucent (images 1 and 2).
 Make the cheese sauce (3) and mix it all together (4).

 • Boil the pasta shapes in salted water, following the instructions on the packet.
 Once the pasta is cooked, drain through a colander and then rinse the pasta under cold water to stop the cooking process.